Skip to content

 Key Takeaway: Design types so invalid states cannot be constructed, moving validation from runtime checks to compile-time guarantees through the type system.

-Why It Matters: Making illegal states unrepresentable eliminates much validation logic and prevents bugs that slip through validation.
-Financial systems model trades with separate types for PendingTrade, ExecutedTrade, and SettledTrade, making it impossible to settle a pending trade or re-execute an executed trade—errors caught at compile time instead of production.
+Why It Matters: Making illegal states unrepresentable eliminates validation logic and prevents bugs that survive traditional runtime checks.
+Financial systems model trade lifecycle as separate types - PendingTrade, ExecutedTrade, SettledTrade - making it literally impossible to settle a pending trade or re-execute a completed one.
+These impossible state transitions become compile errors rather than production incidents.
+Domain-driven design benefits enormously from this approach to type-safety.

 Example 79: Advanced Parser Combinators